Southern Maryland Blue Crabs: Philanthropy

-The Blue Crabs hold a series of charity events that benefit such organizations as the Southern Maryland Food Bank, The Salvation Army, Juvenile Diabetes Research Fund, Soldier's Angels, Orioles Advocates, and the American Red Cross.
-Other events such as the Red Cross blood drive and Prostate Cancer Awareness Night are held at Regency Furniture Stadium to promote health and wellness.
+The Blue Crabs hold a series of charity events benefiting organizations such as the Southern Maryland Food Bank, The Salvation Army, Juvenile Diabetes Research Fund, Soldier's Angels, Orioles Advocates, and the American Red Cross.
+Other events such as the Red Cross blood drive and Prostate Cancer Awareness Night are held at Blue Crabs Stadium to promote health and wellness.
 On the team's final game of the 2008 season, the Blue Crabs raised $8,139 for the College of Southern Maryland as part of the institution's 50th anniversary.
-Prior to the 2009 season, the team partnered with the Charles County Hospice House to allow the non-profit charity to take advantage of theme nights for fundraising opportunities.
+Before the 2009 season, the team partnered with the Charles County Hospice House to allow the non-profit charity to take advantage of theme nights for fundraising opportunities.

 Mascot

-The Southern Maryland Blue Crabs' official mascot is an anthropomorphic, blue creature named Pinch.
-He wears a Blue Crabs home jersey with red and white sneakers.
-The mascot debuted on April 19, 2008, at the Charles County Youth League's opening day parade held at Laurel Springs Park in La Plata.
-Pinch's name alludes to the pincer of a crab.
-He resides at Crabby Cove, an artificial pond designed for recreational use at Regency Furniture Stadium.
+The Southern Maryland Blue Crabs' official mascot is an anthropomorphic blue creature named Pinch.
+He wears a Blue Crabs home jersey and red-and-white sneakers.
+The mascot debuted on April 19, 2008, at the Charles County Youth League's opening-day parade at Laurel Springs Park in La Plata.
+Pinch's name alludes to a crab's pincer.
+He resides at Crabby Cove, an artificial pond designed for recreational use at Blue Crabs Stadium.